wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/Proxy_Services_with_the_MailTo_Transport_.md

 </definitions>
 ```

-!!! info
+!!!
 Note

-In this sample, we used the
-`         transport.mail.ContentType        ` property to make sure that
-the transport parses the request message as POX.
-If you remove this
-property, you may still be able to send requests using a standard mail
-client if instead of writing the XML in the body of the message, you add
-it as an attachment.
-In that case, you should use XML as a suffix for
-the attachment and format the request as a SOAP 1.1 message.
-Indeed, for
-a file with suffix XML the mail client will most likely use text/XML as
-the content type, exactly as required for SOAP 1.1.
-Sending a POX
-message using this approach will be a lot trickier, because most
-standard mail clients do not allow the user to explicitly set the
-content type.

-TEST
+    In this sample, we used the `         transport.mail.ContentType        ` property to make sure that the transport parses the request message as POX.
+If you remove this property, you may still be able to send requests using a standard mail client if instead of writing the XML in the body of the message, you add it as an attachment.
+In that case, you should use XML as a suffix for the attachment and format the request as a SOAP 1.1 message.
+Indeed, for a file with suffix XML the mail client will most likely use text/XML as the content type, exactly as required for SOAP 1.1.
+Sending a POX message using this approach will be a lot trickier, because most standard mail clients do not allow the user to explicitly set the content type.